lenemter/macros-creator/README.md

 # Macros Creator

-Simple application for creating macros
+Simple application for creating macros for mouse and keyboard

 #### Features: